Stephen Brunt: Radio career

 In 2001, CHUM Radio Network launched an all-sports radio network in major markets across Canada.
 The flagship station was to be created in Toronto from the previously oldies-format station CP24 Radio 1050.
 The Team 1050 was launched on May 7, 2001, at 3pm.
 In an attempt to compete with the existing all-sports radio station in Toronto, the Fan 590, Jim Waters and long-time sports executive Paul Williams (who launched the Fan 590 and The Score Television Network) worked to lure talent away from the competition.
 Previously unsuccessful at luring Bob McCown (Fan 590's highest rated show) to The Score Television Network, Williams went after his co-host, Stephen Brunt.
 Williams and Waters were able to attract quality on-air talent including Paul Romanuk for the morning show, and Jim Van Horne and Stephen Brunt for the afternoon drive slot.
 Van Horne and Brunt represented roughly a $375,000 investment in annual salaries.

 The Team 1050 performed poorly out of the gate, garnering just 0.7% of the male 25 to 49 market share (compared to the Fan 590's 4.6% share in the mornings and 6.4% during the afternoon drive show), which made it difficult to attach a cost to advertising or attracting advertisers.
 Just one year after launch, ratings showed little improvement with a 0.9% share of the male 25 to 49 demographic.
 Brunt stepped down as co-host in spring 2002 but was still heard regularly on air until the Team 1050 was cancelled and reverted to an oldies station on August 27, 2002, at 3pm.

 It took some time before Brunt was brought back into the Fan 590 fold as McCown's co-host and foil.
 Presumably, McCown was perturbed by Brunt's leaving to compete directly against Primetime Sports on the Team 1050.
-The two appear to have resolved any past issues and are arguably the best Canadian radio personalities on-air today.
+The two appear to have resolved any past issues and are Canadian radio personalities on-air today.

 To this day when the Team or Brunt's leaving the Fan 590 comes up on the radio, Brunt notes that he did it for the nice cheque, something McCown should understand.

 On February 22, 2018, it was announced that Brunt is rejoining Primetime Sports as a part-time co-host for 20 weeks a year.

 On September 9, 2022, Stephen Brunt announced he was departing Sportsnet and Primetime Sports.